Chart Color Schemes

 The educational profile of Lesmurdie - Bickley - Carmel exceeds national averages, with above-average qualification levels and academic performance metrics

 Educational participation is high at 30.5%, including secondary education (11.0%), primary education (10.3%), and tertiary education (4.5%).
-Lesmurdie-Bickley-Carmel operates a network of 10 schools educating approximately 4,042 students, demonstrating typical Australian school conditions with balanced educational opportunities (ICSEA: 1047).
+There are 10 schools in Lesmurdie-Bickley-Carmel educating approximately 4,042 students, with typical Australian school conditions (ICSEA: 1047) offering balanced educational opportunities.
+The school mix includes 6 primary, 3 secondary, and 1 K-12 school.
 The area functions as an education hub with 32.6 school places per 100 residents, significantly above the regional average of 17.6, attracting students from surrounding communities.

 Frequently Asked Questions - Education